Store closure leaves Wichitans with fewer food options

 WICHITA, Kan.
-(KSNW)– This week a local grocery store located on the Northeast side of Wichita announced they will be closing soon.
+(KSNW) — This week a local grocery store located on the northeast side of Wichita announced they will be closing soon.
 It’s the only grocery store left within a one-mile radius of the 67214-area code near 13th and Grove.
-In the past months, this location has lost other stores.
-Leaving community members with fewer options to choose from.
+In the past months, the location has lost other stores, leaving community members with fewer options to choose from.

 Johnson hopes to come up with a long-term solution for this but for now, he hopes neighbors become more involved with their community gardens to help this area.